Money laundering supervision for estate agency businesses

-Who should register
+Who must register

 - offering personal advice to potential sellers or buyers

-- receiving and fielding queries from potential sellers or buyers and passing on details to customers
+- passing on details to customers

-- high street residential Estate Agency Businesses
+- high street residential estate agencies

 - property or land auctioneers